Generic Name: sucralfate (oral) (soo KRAL fate)

 -For most patients, treatment should continue for 4 to 8 weeks; however, treatment may be stopped early if healing is demonstrated on x-ray/endoscopic tests.

--Antacid use should be separated by at least 30 minutes of a dose.
+-Antacids may be given, but use should be separated by at least 30 minutes.

 Use: Short-term treatment of active duodenal ulcers

 Oral Tablets: 1 g orally 2 times a day

 -Each dose should be taken on an empty stomach.

 -Controlled studies did not extend beyond 12 months.

 Use: Maintenance therapy for patients after healing of acute duodenal ulcers

 What other drugs will affect sucralfate?

 Sucralfate can make it harder for your body to absorb other medications you take by mouth.
 Avoid taking any other medications within 2 hours before or after you take sucralfate.